 Community Transport provides affordable and reliable community transport to eligible people in the Wollongong, Shellharbour and Shoalhaven areas who find it hard to use public or private transport.
 Transport can be individual, group or taxi vouchers.

-Contact 1300 987 422 for Wollongong and Shellharbour LGAs, 4423 6044 for Nowra and 4454 0840 for Ulladulla.
-Visit ctws.com.au or shoalhaven.cccsl.org.au
+Phone 1300 987 422 for Wollongong and Shellharbour LGAs or visit ctws.com.au.
+Phone 1300 411 345 for the Shoalhaven or visit cccsl.org.au